angrocki/data-science-S2023/challenges/c11-psaap-assignment.md

     those results.
 - Are there any other recommendations you would provide?
-  - Depending on research and more analysis, I think it’s important to consider that factors they included and left out.
-This could lead to a new model that can have different predictions.
+  - Depending on research and more analysis, I think it’s important to consider that factors to included in a model.
+This could lead to a new model which could have different predictions.
+  - For example, you could follow a procedure where you test each variable and see which variables help make the model more accurate.
+    After accumulating a large and complicated model, you could then test each variable by removing and understanding the impact each variable has.
+After removing variables that have low impact, you could create a new model.
+In Question 4, I followed this model and used the variables x, W, U_0, d_p and rho_p which are different from the current model and can produce different T_norm intervals.

 *Bonus*: One way you could take this analysis further is to recommend which other variables the design team should tightly control.
 You could